William Wynn Jones

-William (Bill) Wynn Jones (10 November 1900, Swansea, Wales – 29 May 1950, Dar es Salaam, Tanzania) was a Welsh Anglican Bishop of Central Tanganyika from 1946 until his death by a car accident in 1950.
+William Wynn Jones (10 November 1900, Swansea, Wales – 29 May 1950, Dar es Salaam, Tanzania) was a Welsh Anglican Bishop of Central Tanganyika from 1946 until his death by a car accident in 1950.

-Life
+Family

-William (Bill) Wynn Jones was the youngest son of the industrial engineer Matthew Tertius Jones, who was a founder of the trans-European steamship agency M. Jones and Brothers (est. 1856).
-Wynn Jones's cousins included the trans-European steamship agent Ernest William Jones; and the prominent British gynaecologist Arthur Webb-Jones; and the Vice-Consul for Chile and Secretary to the Chamber of Commerce Edwin Price Jones.
-Wynn Jones's nephew was the choral conductor and educator James William Webb-Jones.
+William (Bill) Wynn Jones was the youngest son of the engineer Matthew Tertius Jones, who was a founder of the trans-European shipbrokerage M. Jones and Brothers (est. 1856).
+Wynn Jones's cousins included the trans-European shipbroker Ernest William Jones; and the prominent British gynaecologist Arthur Webb-Jones; and the Vice-Consul for Chile and Secretary to the Chamber of Commerce Edwin Price Jones.
+Wynn Jones's nephew was the choral educator James William Webb-Jones.

-Wynn Jones in 1933 married Ruth Minton Taylor, who was a granddaughter of the Premier of Tasmania Henry Dobson and a staff member of Mvumi Girls School.
-Wynn Jones and Ruth Minton Taylor's children included the Tanzanian-born conservative Naomi Wilson OAM (b.
+Wynn Jones in 1933 married Ruth L. Minton Taylor, who was a granddaughter of the Premier of Tasmania Henry Dobson and a staff member of Mvumi Girls School.
+Their children included the Tanzanian-born conservative Naomi Wilson OAM (b.
 1940), who was a National Party of Australia member of the Legislative Assembly of Queensland from 1995 to 1998.